Curbside Veterinary Care: Benefits for You and Your Pet

 • Your pet is returned to you and payment is collected.

-Different veterinary hospitals may have slight differences in their protocols, but most practices follow a similar general format for curbside visits.
+Different veterinary hospitals may have slight differences in their protocols, but most practices follow a similar format for curbside visits.
 In some cases, curbside care may be combined with aspects of telemedicine, such as video conferencing or text messaging.
-For example, your veterinarian may use a telemedicine platform to provide videoconferencing during your pet’s visit, allowing you to watch your pet’s exam and have a “face to face” meeting with the veterinarian in a safe, socially-distant manner.
-For more information on telemedicine, see the handout “Telemedicine and How it Works”.
-If you have questions about your veterinary hospital’s protocol, ask for more information when you schedule your appointment.
+For example, your veterinarian may use a telemedicine platform to provide videoconferencing during your pet’s visit, allowing you to watch your pet’s exam and have a “face-to-face” meeting with the veterinarian in a safe, socially distant manner.

 What are the benefits of curbside care?

-Are there exceptions to curbside care?
+Are there exceptions to curbside care during a pandemic?

 Will my pet be anxious without me?

-If your pet tends to be very anxious for veterinary visits and you are concerned about how they will react away from you, speak to the receptionist about your concerns when scheduling the appointment.
+If your pet tends to be anxious for veterinary visits and you are concerned about how they will react away from you, speak to the receptionist about your concerns when scheduling the appointment.
 There may be steps that can be taken to minimize your pet’s stress, such as prescribing a mild anti-anxiety medication to be administered before the visit.
-If your veterinarian uses videoconferencing or text messaging, this may also provide a way for you to visually “check in” with your pet during the course of the day.
+If your veterinarian uses videoconferencing or text messaging, this may also provide a way for you to visually “check in” with your pet during the day.

 Occasionally, if the practice is busy with emergencies or you are in a rush and cannot wait to speak to your veterinarian, information may be relayed through a veterinary assistant or technician.
 If necessary, feel free to ask for a follow-up call from your veterinarian when they are available, to discuss concerns in more detail.

 Be sure to bring your cell phone to your visit.
-You will need to use your phone to call the reception desk when you arrive and to communicate with the veterinary team while your pet is in the hospital.
+You may need to use your phone to call the reception desk when you arrive and to communicate with the veterinary team while your pet is in the hospital.

-© Copyright 2020 LifeLearn Inc. Used and/or modified with permission under license.
+© Copyright 2024 LifeLearn Inc. Used and/or modified with permission under license.

 Related Articles